-When I woke up this morning my entire soi was flooded.
-Not remotely unexpected, as I’d seen the flood waters coming our way yesterday, by the time I headed out at 10am the water in my soi was at my knees and, once out on Pahonyothin Road walking towards Central Ladprao, flooded areas were knee deep or higher.
-But I made a new friend (see above), so I couldn’t complain (he was a bit camera shy though).
+When we woke up this morning our entire soi was flooded.
+Not remotely unexpected, as we had seen the flood waters coming our way yesterday, by the time we headed out at 10am the water in our soi was at our knees and, once out on Pahonyothin Road walking towards Central Ladprao, flooded areas were knee deep or higher.

-It took me an hour to get to the MRT as, let me tell you, battling knee deep water isn’t as easy as it looks.
-But, the walk was quite pleasant as, in a foot and a half of water, it’s way cooler than normal walking in our usual 95 degree heat.
-Even more fun were Thais walking towards me who kept stopping me to say “Amazing Thailand” and laugh, which made the walk highly enjoyable.
+ut, the walk was quite pleasant as, in a foot and a half of water, it is far cooler than normal walking in our usual 95 degree heat.
+Even more fun were Thais walking towards us who kept stopping us to say “Amazing Thailand” and laugh.
+That alone made the walk highly enjoyable.